By Lambert Strether of Corrente.

 — Zach Carter (@zachdcarter) May 15, 2020

 “The Richest Neighborhoods Emptied Out Most as Coronavirus Hit New York City” [New York Times].
-“The phone data shows New Yorkers primarily went to surrounding counties — east into Long Island’s Nassau and Suffolk counties, west to Monroe County in Pennsylvania, south to Monmouth County in New Jersey, north to Westchester County, northeast to Fairfield County in Connecticut and farther afield in all directions. .”
+“The phone data shows New Yorkers primarily went to surrounding counties — east into Long Island’s Nassau and Suffolk counties, west to Monroe County in Pennsylvania, south to Monmouth County in New Jersey, north to Westchester County, northeast to Fairfield County in Connecticut and farther afield in all directions.
+Palm Beach County, in South Florida, was among the top locations for displaced New Yorkers.”
 Handy map:

 “The Left in Lockdown” [Jacobin]. “… the usual whirl of meetings that make up activist life….” • A lot to unpack there.